tjdwill/tomlp/journal.md

 ---

+## 27 July 2024

+Just for fun, I tried to modify `ParserLine::find_segments` to label the segments semantically.
+However, I discovered that this is a very difficult task.
+Because a given delimiter character such as `[` have different functions within different contexts, it's hard to determine what the label should be.
+This is especially true given that the current line's context cannot be determined when considering multi-line values.

+Even more impeding is the fact that some values themselves can contain keys and values (inline tables, arrays [via inline tables]).

+### TOMLSeg

+I created a more concrete `TOMLSeg` type.
+This type contains the segment as a slice of the entire string, allowing for operations such as trimming, replacing, etc. without needing to allocate a String first.
+It also serves as a casing for the iterator over the graphemes.
+Since I can now create the graphemes from the slice itself, I don't need to use `Take` or `Skip` to create the iterator.
+Therefore, it is now of type `Peekable<Graphemes<'a>>`.

+I still need to properly test the new structure (and adjust the code accordingly), but I like this design much more.
+The bad news is that I can't directly label the segment for types such as dates.
+As a happy medium, however, because I now store the entire segment as a &str, I can analyze the slice for type-specific characters such as `:` to determine the type, obviating the need to use a brute-force approach.

 ## 25 July 2024

 A Reddit comment now has me thinking about how I could have designed my parse tooling to be more effective.
 Specifically, since I think about and operate over a line in terms of *segments*, I should have considered making a segment type.
 Well, in fact I did, but it is simply an alias for the iterator type I'm using.
 What would have been useful, however, is identifying the type of the segment: comment, key, table, string, int, float, date, etc. This may have introduced a more ergonomic parsing design to more easily determine which function to call, especially for types that take similar forms (ints, floats, and dates).